 MT41 Santisima Trinidad

 Santisima Trinidad, described as the biggest ship in the world, she was actually smaller than the French 118 gun ships though bigger than the other Spanish first rates and definitely bigger than any British ship until the Hibernia of 1801.
-Kit is cast in white metal with etched brass ratlines, assembly instructions and sail template.
+Hull is cast in resin and has etched brass ratlines, assembly instructions and sail template.
 Etched brass sails are available as an optional extra, see MTC05.